 We share these discoveries with the public through education outreach programs and award-winning media.

 The scientific expertise at IPAC combined with our technical knowledge of science operations and data science allow IPAC to drive scientific exploration and provide multifaceted support to the research community at-large.
 IPAC scientific staff are engaged in forefront research spanning a broad range of fields in astrophysics and planetary sciences.
-Areas of special focus include exoplanets; dark energy and cosmology; star formation and galaxy evolution; asteroids and the solar system; and the area in which IPAC has provided leadership for over three decades -- exploration of the infrared and sub-mm universe.
+Areas of special focus include exoplanets; dark energy and cosmology; star formation and galaxy evolution; asteroids and the solar system; time-domain astronomy; and the area in which IPAC has provided leadership for over three decades -- exploration of the infrared and sub-mm universe.